 You can harm your laminate if you use too high a heat setting or keep the steam on any one place for too long.

 As a result, keep the following in mind at all times:

-- Sweep or vacuum the floor before using a steam mop.
+Sweep or vacuum the floor before needing a steam mop.
 The mops aren’t designed to take up a lot of dirt.
-You also don’t want to rub dirt into the laminate by sweeping the steamer back and forth.
+You also don’t want to rub dirt into the laminate by stepping the steamer back and forth.
 Steam mops are excellent for final polishing and cleaning up even the tiniest particles.
-When sweeping or vacuuming, always move the furniture.
-Dust can collect under furniture, and vents from your furnace or air conditioner can blast the dust throughout the room, quickly contaminating your freshly cleaned floor.
+When stepping or vacuuming, always move the furniture.
+Dust can collect under furniture, and vents from your furnace or air conditioner can blast the dirt throughout the room, quickly contaminating your freshly cleaned floor.

-- When working with laminate, it is critical to always utilize the lowest setting on your steam mop.
+When working with laminate, it is critical to always utilize the loIst setting on your steam mop.
 Excessive heat will easily destroy and distort the laminate.
 As a result, keep the mop on low and move it in short strokes to avoid overheating any spots on your laminate.

-- On laminate, never use multi-surface cleansers.
-These cleansers have the potential to dull laminate flooring.
+On laminate, never use multi-surface cleaners.
+These cleaners have the potential to dull laminate flooring.